Rapid Methods and QbD

 By contrast, rapid methods deliver definitive results much faster.
 ATP bioluminescence technology is the industry standard for the rapid microbial screening of ultra heat treated (UHT) aseptic and extended shelf life (ESL) food and beverage products.
 ATP bioluminescence is applicable to a wide variety of dairy, foods and beverages, including:

 - Condiments and sauces

 - Fruit and vegetable juices

-A rapid screening of these products quickly and accurately identifies the occasional batch that carries a bioburden — allowing the majority of your production run to be released to market confidently, rapidly and efficiently — usually within 48 hours.
+A rapid screening of these products quickly and accurately identifies the occasional batch that carries a bioburden — allowing the majority of your production run to be released to market confidently, rapidly and efficiently — significantly faster than with traditional methods.

 Leading companies around the world are implementing RMMs as part of their QbD and Lean Manufacturing initiatives.
-For example, companies that leverage the rapid microbial screening technology offered by leading RMM provider Celsis Rapid Detection to get their safe products to market faster include Procter & Gamble, Unilever Foods, Danone, Pepsi, Morningstar Foods/Dean Foods and FrieslandCampina.
+For example, companies that leverage the rapid microbial screening technology offered by leading RMM provider Celsis Rapid Detection to get their safe products to market faster include Procter & Gamble, Unilever Foods, Pepsi, Morningstar Foods/Dean Foods and FrieslandCampina.
 These companies have reduced the time required to produce microbial screening results by eliminating the need for plate incubation, allowing them to release product days faster than with traditional methods.

 The Value of RMMs